 Automation is one of the most important tactics to ensure operational success in an age of soaring competition and high customer expectations.
 Integration is a key component to automation.
 Today, iPaaS 2.0 technology is becoming more and more a critical a part of a company’s tech stack and considered much earlier in the process.

 Technical resources are best spent driving bottom-line revenue.
 A well-considered integration strategy supported by a robust iPaaS 2.0 solution ensures applications are working in concert, offering maximum efficiencies and productivity gains.
-In the end, by allowing IT to hand off much of the building, managing, troubleshooting, and updating of integrations to other departments, an entire organization's resources that can be recalibrated to focus on far more interesting projects that add strategic and financial value to the organization.
+In the end, by allowing IT to hand off much of the building, managing, troubleshooting, and updating of cloud app integrations to other departments, an entire organization's resources that can be recalibrated to focus on far more interesting projects that add strategic and financial value to the organization.

-Automation is the future of business, and the companies that don’t adopt a powerful, holistic integration strategy will lose out to those who do.
+Automation is the future of business, and the companies that don’t adopt a powerful, holistic application integration strategy will lose out to those who do.

 Interested in learning more about iPaaS?